krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 18
 - Lecture 19 of GPU Computing by Dr. Izzat El Hajj
-- Implementation of Sparse Matrix-Vector Multiplication (SpMV) for COO/CSR in CUDA
+- Implementation of Sparse Matrix-Vector Multiplication (SpMV) using Coordinate Format (COO) and Compressed Sparse Row (CSR) in CUDA